What to do if your child is being bullied

-Most children who are bullied keep quiet about it and do not tell an adult or parent.
+Unfortunately, most children who are bullied keep quiet about it and do not tell an adult or parent.
 It is embarrassing for the child to admit that they are being bullied.
-Some signs to look out for include doing poorly in school, having low self esteem, being depressed, having sleep problems, withdrawing from school or social activities, being reluctant to go to school, staying away from friends, and crying episodes.
+Some signs to look out for include doing poorly in school, having low self-esteem, being depressed, having sleep problems, withdrawing from school or social activities, being reluctant to go to school, staying away from friends, and crying episodes.

 Talk to your child and ask them to share how their day was at school and be direct in your questioning about bullying that may have occurred.
 Help your child understand that informing a teacher about an incident is not tattling, but could actually be helping other children.
 Sometimes kids feel like it’s their own fault, that if they looked or acted differently it wouldn’t be happening.
 Sometimes they’re scared that if the bully finds out they told, it will get worse.
 Focus on offering comfort and support no matter how upset you are as a parent.
 Reassure your child that you will figure out what to do about it together.

-Getting support from school your child attends is essential.
+Getting support from the school your child attends is essential.
 Informing their teacher, guidance counselor, principal, school nurse, or any other involved faculty/staff member is a must.
 All schools are legally required to have an anti-bullying policy.
 Before approaching the school about a bullying incident, list all the facts: what happened, who was involved, when it occurred who witnessed it.
 Avoid accusing the school and remember that teachers are usually the last to find out that bullying is happening at school.
-First allow the school time to deal with the problem instead of taking matters in your own hands and contacting the bully’s parents.
-Stay in touch with them and arrange a follow up meeting to see how the situation is being resolved.
-School administrators treat bullying as a very serious problem today and will do all they can to assist the student and family.
-The Advisory Centre for Education offers step-by-step advice on how to communicate effectively with the school from how to write a letter to your options if you need to take things further.
+First, allow the school time to deal with the problem instead of taking matters in your own hands and contacting the bully’s parents.
+Stay in touch with them and arrange a follow-up meeting to see how the situation is being resolved.
+School administrators treat bullying as a very serious problem today and will do all they can to assist student and family.

 Parents can play a central role in preventing bullying and stopping it when it happens.
-Teach children to solve problems without using violence and praise them when they do, give children positive feedback and help give them confidence to stand up for what they believe in.
+Teach children to solve problems without using violence and praise them when they do, give children positive feedback, and help give them the confidence to stand up for what they believe.

-At the Hellenic Therapy Center, located at 567 Park Avenue, Scotch Plains, New Jersey we have a team of licensed professionals who can assist you, your child and the entire family cope with such issues.
-We are available day, evening and weekend hours.
+At the Hellenic Therapy Center, located at 567 Park Avenue, Scotch Plains, New Jersey we have a team of licensed professionals who can assist you, your child, and the entire family cope with such issues.
+We are available day, evening, and weekend hours.
 Visit us at www.hellenictherapy.com or call 908-322-0112 or on Facebook.
 Below we have a few websites you may utilize for further information.